StrawWagen/termhunter/README.md

 Adding custom behaviour is extremely tough, fraught with pitfalls and lag.

 If you go down this path,
-you will make great use of...
+you'll need to make great use of...
 ## ENT:DoCustomTasks( defaultTasks )

-The nextbot base provides many useful generic tasks that can be extracted, used in derived NPCs.
+This is the function that will house your custom NPC brain.

-This function exposes them, for you to build your own self.TaskList
+It provides ample default tasks for you to browse.

+The ones documented here are set up to be exposed, used in custom npcs.

 ### "enemy_handler"
 Manages acquiring, finding, losing enemies.